 No one should have to be without their full skincare routine while traveling, but who really can fit every lotion and serum in their luggage?!
 The size, weight, and delicate containers make packing your skincare routine almost impossible!

-But I have found a way to put every skincare need on your packing list and fit it all in your carry-on!
+But I have found a way to fit every skincare need ALL in your carry-on!

 The trick is to get your hands on skincare samples!